 Assiniboine Park Zoo

-Established at the turn of the 20th century, Assiniboine Park Zoo is one of the top places to go in Winnipeg for families travelling with younger children.
+Assiniboine Park Zoo was established at the turn of the 20th century.
+Today, it’s one of the top places to go in Winnipeg for families travelling with younger children.

 The 80-acre zoo, located within Assiniboine Park, is famous for its award-winning Journey to Churchill exhibit.
-The habitat showcases northern animal species such as polar bears, Arctic foxes, and wolves.
+The habitat showcases northern animal species.
+Visiting, you’ll spot polar bears, Arctic foxes, and wolves.

-Journey to Churchill is also home to the Leatherdale International Polar Bear Conservation Centre, a world leader in the polar bear conservation, research, and education.
+Journey to Churchill also hosts the Leatherdale International Polar Bear Conservation Centre.
+The centre is a world leader in the polar bear conservation, research, and education.

-Although the conservation centre is currently closed (summer 2020), it’s a fun & educational experience to learn more about this fascinating and beautiful animal.
+The conservation centre is open once again after a dreadful 2020 tourist season.
+Pop in.
+It’s a fun & educational experience and a great place to learn more about this fascinating & beautiful animal.

-Elsewhere in the Assiniboine Park Zoo, kids will love wagon & sleigh rides at the McFeetors Heavy Horse Centre and playing at the zoo’s Arctic-themed Polar Playground.
+Elsewhere in the Assiniboine Park Zoo, kids will love wagon & sleigh rides at the McFeetors Heavy Horse Centre.
+They’ll also enjoy playing at the zoo’s Arctic-themed Polar Playground.

 The Exchange District